Compromise, Don't Optimize: Generalizing Perfect Bayesian Equilibrium to Allow for Ambiguity: Perfect Compromise Equilibrium

-Game tree $\mathcal G$ describes the order of players' moves, players' information sets, and actions that are available at each information set.
+The game tree $\mathcal G$ describes the order of players' moves, their information sets, and actions that are available at each information set.
 It is defined by a set of linked decision nodes and terminal nodes that form a tree.
-Each decision node is assigned three elements: a player $i$, an information set $\phi$ that contains this decision node, possibly, together with other decision nodes that player $i$ cannot distinguish, and a set of actions available to player $i$ at that information set.
+Each decision node is assigned three elements: a player $i$, an information set $\phi_i$, and a set of actions available to player $i$ at that information set.
+Information set $\phi_i$ is a set of all the decision nodes that player $i$ cannot distinguish.
 Information sets and action sets satisfy the standard assumptions of games with perfect recall.
-Let $\phi_0$ be the initial decision node of the game, let $\Phi$ be the set of all information sets except $\phi_0$, and let $\Tau$ be the set of terminal nodes of the game.
-Let $i(\phi)$ be the player that makes a move at an information set $\phi$, and let $A(\phi)$ be a finite set of actions available at $\phi$.
+Let $\phi_0$ be the initial decision node of the game, let $\Phi_i$ be the set of all information sets of player $i$ for each $i\in N$, and let $\Tau$ be the set of terminal nodes of the game.
+Let $A_{\phi_i}$ be a finite set of actions available at an information set $\phi_i$, and let $\mathscr A_{\phi_i}=\Delta(A_{\phi_i})$ be the corresponding set of mixed actions.

-The game starts with a move of nature.
+In the spirit of \cite{Harsanyi67}, all incomplete information is captured by a move of nature at the beginning of the game.
 Nature moves only once, at the initial decision node $\phi_0$.
-An action of nature $\omega$ is called {\it state} and is chosen from a finite set $\Omega$ of available states, so $\Omega=A(\phi_0)$.
+An action of nature $\omega$ is called {\it state} and is chosen from the set of states $\Omega$.

 The game terminates after finitely many moves at some terminal node, and players obtain payoffs.
-A payoff function of each player $i\in N_0$ specifies the payoff $u_i(\tau)$ of player $i$ at each terminal node $\tau\in \Tau$.
-Player 0 is nonstrategic, so we assume that her payoff is always zero.
+A payoff function of each player $i\in N$ specifies the payoff $u_i(\tau)$ of player $i$ at each terminal node $\tau\in \Tau$.